 It was essential to cooperate closely with our partner INTERSOS to guarantee access for those seeking help.
 Together we have set up access points for our counseling service at three locations in Amman, Karak and Irbid.
 Laptops and safe counseling rooms were provided by our partner.
 We trained the INTERSOS staff in Jordan in our counseling approach and helped them to target potential clients.
 Our service was received very positively by both the direct beneficiaries and the cooperation partner, the online counseling is now fully integrated into the regular work of the partner.
 Anonymous client feedbacks after the online sessions reflect a very high level of satisfaction with the service.

-The regular humanitarian work of our cooperation partner INTERSOS targets beneficiaries from the refugee community and Jordanian host community alike and aims to support all individuals who have experienced gender-based violence, inclusive of men and boys, and persons who identify themselves as LGBTIQ+.
-Our joint project was carried out from September 2018 to April 2019.
-We are currently exploring opportunities for a long-term implementation in a continuing partnership.
+The regular humanitarian work of our cooperation partner INTERSOS targets beneficiaries from the refugee community and Jordanian host community alike.
+The joint pilot project was carried out from September 2018 to April 2019 and was extended due to its success, currently until 31.12.2020.